How to Choose a Tablet

 Tablets are small, yet powerful portable devices that can perform many useful tasks for both work and leisure.
-There are a wide range of tablets on the market today, with many options from which to choose.
 Determining what you will be using the tablet for is the first step in finding the perfect device for you.
-Some tablets are lightweight, affordable, and great for kids or school.
-Other, more powerful options can serve as workstations for all kinds of professionals.
-Finding the right tablet can boost productivity and efficiency while expanding your workspace endlessly.
+Tablets serve as lightweight, affordable alternatives to laptops and can be great for kids or school, and some are 2-in-1 devices can be converted back to laptops for work and productivity tasks.
 Use this tablet buying guide to find the perfect device for your needs.

 How to Choose a Tablet

-The first thing to consider when you purchase a new piece of technology is how you will use the device.
-Tablets are no different.
-Specific features may be more desirable for different tasks.
+Specific tablet features may be more desirable for different tasks.
 You can even save money by not overpaying for excessive add-ons or features.
 Tablets are versatile devices by nature and can serve multiple purposes.
 That's why it is important to learn all you can about a tablet before making a purchase.
-Read below for some standard questions you can ask yourself to determine which tablet is right for you.
+Read below for some questions you can ask yourself to determine which tablet is right for you.

 How Will I Use the Tablet?

 This is arguably the most critical question to ask yourself before purchasing a tablet.
 The tasks you need to perform on your tablet will help to narrow down your choices.
 Photo editing or any kind of design will require a powerful device and supported stylus or drawing pen.
 Tablet features like haptic feedback and high refresh rates can be great if you’re looking to draw, too, since it’ll make it feel more like taking a real pen to paper.